IgorSusmelj/ABC-GAN/README.md

 *Note: Without a controller and a fixed ratio between discriminator and generator updates we would see two straight lines*

-![training curve G against D](report/controller_training_curve.png) Through the controller the training of the networks adapts itself.
-In the beginning the generator is getting trained more often but after around 5k steps the discriminator takes over.
+![training curve G against D](report/controller_training_curve.png) Through the controller, the training of the networks adapts itself.
+In the beginning, the generator is getting trained more often but after around 5k steps the discriminator takes over.
 As known from GAN theory we actually want the discriminator to dominate the generator.
-And without a controller this is not achievable without chaning the loss function (Wasserstein Loss, Cramer loss etc.)
+And without a controller, this is very hard to achieve without changing the loss function (Wasserstein Loss, Cramer loss etc.)

 **Convergence speed comparison of DCGAN with different GpD ratios and our controller**